Skip to main content

 Here’s how a cash-out refinance works

 As an example, let’s say the Walkers want to remodel their home, which will cost $100,000.
 When they originally purchased the property, the couple borrowed $400,000.
 Today, they owe $200,000 on their mortgage, which means they’ve built up at least $200,000 in home equity.
 Over the years, property values have increased in their neighborhood, and their home is now valued at $500,000.
 The Walkers can convert a portion of their home equity into cash using a cash-out refinance.
+In this example, the couple can take out a new mortgage loan for $300,000.
+The new mortgage would pay off the $200,000 remaining balance from their original loan and leave $100,000 available to pay for remodeling costs.

 On the other hand, borrowing against your mortgage to pay for college or pay off debt can be risky, and should be carefully considered, weighing potential benefits against potential outcomes.3